-THE SERVICE
+2. THE SERVICE

-ADVICE DIRECTIVE
+2.1 ADVICE DIRECTIVE

 Our advice is free, independent, impartial and confidential.
 The service is not delivered by the University of Strathclyde, or their staff and Strathclyde Students' Union are an independent and registered charity.
 We always have your best interest in mind.
-We do not judge any students who asks for advice and nothing about the case itself will stop us acting in their best interest.
+We do not judge any student who asks for advice and nothing about the case itself will stop us acting in their best interest.

-EMPOWERING STUDENTS: HOW WE DELIVER ADVICE
+2.2 EMPOWERING STUDENTS: HOW WE DELIVER ADVICE